ankitkanojia/react-fusion-mapchart/README.md

 export default App;
 ```

+#### Error in displaying map

+Fusion Maps XT offers interactive maps to plot geographical data like revenue by regions, population by state, survey and election results effectively.
+You can also drop markers on the map to pinpoint places like office locations and flight routes.
+It has over 1000 maps including all continents, major countries and all the US states.

+Fusion chart library initially not provided any collection of maps.
+Whenever you install fusion chart library on initial base it has only few maps file in map folder of package.
+Due to that reason you're file is not available in the whole package.
+They provided the link on their official page for download all the map related to fusion map chart.

+To render these maps, you need to download the map definition files from here and copy-paste the maps folder within your fusion charts directory.

 ## Licensing

 The FusionCharts React component is open-source and distributed under the terms of the MIT/X11 License.
 However, you will need to download and include FusionCharts library in your page separately, which has a [separate license](https://www.fusioncharts.com/buy).